NSMau/swift-book-es/TSPL.docc/LanguageGuide/ClassesAndStructures.md

 > instances of *either* a class or a structure type.
 > Because of this, the more general term *instance* is used.

-## Comparing Structures and Classes
+## Comparando Estructuras y Clases

 Structures and classes in Swift have many things in common.
 Both can: